 By 1955, the demand for facilities necessitated the decision to undertake a building program.
 The location was chosen and the Center was arranged and equipped to accommodate the needs of small children.
 When the facility opened on May 13, 1956, 66 children with developmental disabilities under the age of 16 were enrolled in the program.

-In 1958, State legislation passed a law requiring public school systems to provide for the education of children with developmental disabilities until they reach the age of 16.
+In 1958, State legislation was passed into law requiring public school systems to provide for the education of children with developmental disabilities until they reach the age of 16.

 Since a state program was now going to be providing services which were the initial objective of the organization, the directors responded to the change by recognizing a need for a program to continue vocational training and personal development of individuals with developmental disabilities.